JackHowa/ember-react-cheatsheet/README.md

 # Ember to React docs

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+Do not commit jfrog lockfiles as the build in netlify is not ready for that authentication.

 ### Installation